cambridgeltl/prompt4bli/README.md

 - **Few-Shot Prompting**: We propose to retrieve a subset of the seed translation pairs (nearest neighbour retrieval) as in-context examples for prompting.
 Corresponds to the traditional Supervised and Semi-Supervised BLI setups where the seed bilingual dictionary size is 5K and 1K respectively.
 - **Zero-Shot Prompting**: No in-context examples are used.
 Corresponds to the traditional Unsupervised BLI setup.

+(Note: To investigate **unsupervised** BLI, we recommend to used pretrained LLMs rather than instruction-tuned ones.
+It is because the procedure of instruction-tuning of LLMs usually covers largescale parallel data for machine translation.
+So using instruction-tuned LLMs such as ChatGPT models, even with zero-shot prompting, can lead to unfair comparisons with other unsupervised BLI approaches.)

 ## Follow-up Work:

 **Update**: please see our follow-up work [SAIL](https://github.com/cambridgeltl/sail-bli) (ACL 2024) where we further improve **unsupervised** BLI by **(1)** inferring a high-confidence word translation dictionary with zero-shot prompting, **(2)** then optionally refining the high-confidence dictionary iteratively with few-shot prompting where the in-context examples are from the high-confidence dictionary in the previous iteration, and **(3)** finally conducting evaluation on the BLI test set with few-shot prompting also deriving in-context samples from the latest high-confidence dictionary.
 The whole process does not leverage any ground-truth word translation pairs for training/few-shot learning and improves the BLI scores by typically 10 ~ 15 P@1 points comparing to zero-shot prompting.